threatgrid/clj-experiments/resolve-java-sources-and-javadocs/README.md

 ## Options

 By default, both sources and javadocs will be fetched.
-By specifying only `sources` to be fetched, one gets a 2x performance improvement (because 0.5x items will be attempted to be resolved):
+By specifying only `sources` to be fetched, one gets a 2x performance improvement (because 0.5x as many items will be attempted to be resolved):

 ```clj
 :resolve-java-sources-and-javadocs {:classifiers #{"sources"}}